matijasain/PythonOdyssey/README.md

 Python learning path.

-All in all my goal is to have fun while learning using various resources and trying to complete various projects ideas.
+Having fun while learning.

+Various resources have been used.

+Some of the projects were abandoned.

+Some of the projects has been completed.

 ### Projects: